Teyras/MT/text/chapters/330_scheduling_related_work.md

-For the semi-clairvoyant variant of the problem, where we only have approximate knowledge of the processing times, it has been shown that SRPT works reasonably well and a new algorithm based on multi-level feedback queues has been studied[@SemiClairvoyant].
+For the semi-clairvoyant variant of the problem, where we only have approximate knowledge of the processing times, it has been shown that SRPT works reasonably well and a new algorithm similar to multi-level queues has been studied[@SemiClairvoyant].

 ### Processing Set Characteristics